mikesmullin/nvi/README.md

 and the ViewCursor (there can be one or more per view; used by users to traverse a view) additionally between a ViewCursor that is the currently possessed (uses Terminal.cursor) and a ViewCursor that is not possessed (unfocused, or someone else's cursor; drawn manually)

+todo next:

+modularize the status bar since it is now used twice remember last statusbar value, so when i resize it follows

+modularize the custom readline functionality i added to the command bar fix view statusbar clear eol make it render more than one view in split screen make view statusbar toggle focus with click also cursor focus toggle with click and render both cursors in same view

+hmm maybe also make it so view status bar only appears if there is more than one?

+arrow keys cursor movement constrained by view text depending on mode lclick to place cursor lclick+drag to highlight double-lclick to highlight word triple-lclick to highlight line